-June 15, 2021
+December 14, 2021

-GLBTQ Legal Advocates & Defenders (GLAD) strongly supports H 1800 and S 992.
-These identical bills: (1) repeal the "common night walkers" and "common street walkers" statute, M.G.L. c.
-272, § 53(a); and (2) create immunity from prostitution charges for reporting a crime in good faith.
-The "common night walkers" and "common street walkers" statute has been used disproportionately to profile and arrest low-income women and transgender women of color, including some who are engaged in consensual sex work as well as individuals who are stopped, searched, and arrested while simply walking the street and doing nothing illegal.
-The repeal of Chapter 272, § 53(a) is a vital first step to ending the harms that result from the criminalization of the consensual exchange of sex for money, including violence, increased HIV transmission and other health risks, and barriers to housing and employment.
-These bills will also enhance safety by creating the conditions for people who engage in sex work to report crimes, against them or others, without fear of prosecution.
+GLBTQ Legal Advocates & Defenders (GLAD) strongly supports H 1867.
+This bill decriminalizes consensual sex work between adults for a fee and expunges criminal records for criminal sex work and marijuana-related arrests, detentions, convictions, and incarceration.
+This bill is the best way to end the harms that result from the criminalization of the consensual exchange of sex for money, including violence, increased HIV transmission and other health risks, and barriers to housing and employment.
+This bill will also enhance safety by creating the conditions for people who engage in sex work to report crimes, against them or others, without fear of prosecution.

-While GLAD supports the full decriminalization of consensual sex work as reflected in H 1867, An Act to promote the health and safety of people in the sex trade (to be heard by this Committee on a later date), the passage of H 1800 / S 992 is a critical step towards protecting vulnerable populations who are already subjected to profound stigma, discrimination, and marginalization in our society.
 In addition, GLAD opposes any legislation that seeks to end the consensual sex trade, incentivizes the policing of the sex trade, or that undermines the basic dignity of people engaged in consensual commercial sexual exchange.